 Hunt for unique treasures to take home at boutiques, original art galleries, antiques and gift shops, and home furnishing stores.
 An artist’s haven, downtown Covington is brimming with galleries and anchored by the St. Tammany Art Association.
 Don’t miss the boutique and antique shopping on Covington’s Lee Lane and Columbia Street.
 Find antiques stores in the historic Olde Towne district of Slidell, and the work of talented local artists showcased at the 1808 Marketplace on Front Street.

 Live music is a huge part of the cultural scene in St. Tammany.
 Check out the lively Ruby’s Roadhouse in Mandeville, and the amazing Dew Drop, the world’s oldest unaltered jazz hall, right down the street, which presents Grammy-winning regional and national musicians in its spring and fall concert series.
 Learn to Cajun dance at the Abita Springs Town Hall or sway to Louisiana roots music at the Abita Opry, with concerts held third Saturdays in March, April, May, September, October and November.
 Covington's abuzz with free concerts on third Fridays from March to May with the Sunset at the Columbia Street Landing series, and every Thursday evening April and October at the Covington Trailhead.
 Sip under the stars at Pontchartrain Vineyards' Jazz’n the Vines concerts on Saturdays from April to October, or catch live music at places like the Columbia Street Tap Room, Wharton's, and Rock and Blues Café in downtown Covington and Speckled T’s in Slidell.

-Get your creative juices flowing with a few glasses of wine at Painting with a Twist in Mandeville or Slidell and Impastato’s Art Gallery in Mandeville.
-Both offer group painting classes taught by local artists, where participants score their own works of original art to take home.
+Get your creative juices flowing with a few glasses of wine at Painting with a Twist in Mandeville or Slidell and Impastato’s Art Gallery or Pappion Gallery in Mandeville.
+All offer group painting classes taught by local artists, where participants score their own works of original art to take home.
 Relax and unwind with a paintbrush in one hand and a glass of wine in the other.